Cardano-After-Dark/dred/docs/src/pages/index.md

 ---
 title: Getting started
-pageTitle: Dred - Decentralized REDIS state channels.
+pageTitle: Dred - Decentralized REDIS state channels
-description: lorm ipsum dolor.
+description: Realtime message channels for dApps
 ---

 Learn how to get Dred set up in your project in under thirty minutes or it's free. {% .lead %}